“I told you it wouldn’t work,” I quipped to my partner, Abi, after our first land investing sale fell through.

 This means you will be more dependent on your own capital.

-However, an alternative many land investors use is taking on funding partners or selling a portion of their notes to reinvest their capital.
+However, an alternative many land investors use is to take on funding partners (although we do not do this ourselves).

 Con 5: Not Long Term